laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 You should never use your root account for provisioning resources for a project and instead embrace applying least-privilege permissions to an IAM user, group, or role [[2]](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).
-For this project, I opted to create a separate IAM user with the following amazon managed policies attached from my `AdministratorAccess` account.
+For this project, I opted to create a separate IAM user with the following Amazon managed policies attached via my `AdministratorAccess` account.

-* AmazonS3FullAccess
+- AmazonS3FullAccess
-* CloudWatchFullAccess
+- CloudWatchFullAccess
-* CloudFrontFullAccess
+- CloudFrontFullAccess
-* AmazonSNSFullAccess
+- AmazonSNSFullAccess
-* AmazonRoute53FullAccess
+- AmazonRoute53FullAccess
-* AWSCertificateManagerFullAccess
+- AWSCertificateManagerFullAccess

 This isn't in the terraform declarations because I needed it prior to writing the terraform declarations (i.e., while I was figuring out how to do all this).
-In other words, a typical chicken-and-egg problem.
+In other words, a chicken-and-egg problem.
 In retrospect, I could have used a `AdministratorAccess` designated account to create this IAM user via terraform and then assume the created IAM user for all subsequent commands.
-But, this was still the experimental stage.

 ### Authoring the infrastructure

 Prepare yourself for lots of [HCL](https://developer.hashicorp.com/terraform/language/syntax/configuration).

-We'll start with the module entry point (`main.tf`), my provider declarations (`aws.tf`), and my terraform variables (`variables.tf`)
+We'll start with the module entry point (`main.tf`), the provider declarations (`aws.tf`), and the terraform variables (`variables.tf`).

 ```hcl
 # main.tf